-ACTING VICE PRESIDENT'S MESSAGE: CHALLENGES.
-CHANGES AND CHANCES AHEAD of power lies on the companies' side.
+ACTING VICE PRESIDENT'S MESSAGE: CHALLENGES, CHANGES AND CHANCES AHEAD the companies' side.
 But over the past few months we witnessed small breezes transforming into winds of change throughout the country and around the world.
 These happen when workers realize that their force reside in their unity.

-I would like to wish I ocal 1944 members the best for this New Year.
+I would like to wish Local 1944 members the best for this New Year.
 There are many challenges ahead, as the Local both prepares for a round of bargaining with our biggest employer Telus, and pursues rocky negotiations with Shaw for members at Unit 60 Abbotsford.

-It may often seem that the balance
+It may often seem that the balance of power lies on